sougata-github/TypeScript/readme.md

   second: { name: "John" },
 };
 logPair(booleanObjectPair);
+```

-// When you define a generic type or interface like Pair<T, U>, T and U are placeholders for the actual types that will be used when instances of Pair are created.
+In the above example, when you define a generic type or interface like `Pair<T, U>`, T and U are placeholders for the actual types that will be used when instances of Pair are created.
 This allows you to create instances of Pair with different types for the first and second properties without having to define a separate interface for each combination of types.
-```